njokuScript/ripple-pay/README.md

 # ripplePay

-## Background
+## Backgrounds

 The future is now.
 Year after year we hear stories about paper money becoming more and more obsolete.
 Our currency markets have continued to follow this trend with electronic cryptocurrencies coming to rise over the past decade.
 Cryptocurrencies change the way people, companies, and countries can exchange funds.

 ### Enter ripplePay.
-The world's first Ripple XRM cryptocurrency wallet.
+The world's first Ripple XRP cryptocurrency wallet.
 Ripple has disrupted the conventional banking system, and will continue to reform and change the world with ripplePay.
 What's in your crypto-wallet?

 ripplePay is a revolutionary mobile app that will implement the following